rowanam/book-lovers-edinburgh/README.md

 I chose a "bookish" looking font for the headings and logo (Playfair Display) and a clean, sans-serif font for the main text (Montserrat) so that the website would have a literary aesthetic but still feel modern.
 On the landing page, a further cursive font was used for the "welcome to" portion of the heading (Allison).
 All fonts were chosen from Google Fonts.

-The main theme color for the website is a shade of dark maroon (rgb(103,7,7)), similar to the color of old bound books.
+The main theme color for the website is a shade of dark maroon (#670707), similar to the color of old bound books.
 The home page has an aesthetically pleasing welcome image that matches the theme color.
-The welcome logo also uses a shade of dark gray as a background (#3e3e3e), which is repeated in the footer when a user hovers over a social media link.
+The welcome logo uses a shade of dark gray as a background (#3e3e3e), which is repeated in the footer when a user hovers over a social media link.
+The site also uses the color oldlace for the background box of the newsletter sign up confirmation page and the favicon.

 ## Features
 ---